An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Medieval scribes and church officials often spelled the name Gard as it sounded to them.
 As a result, the name Gard, over the ages, has attained many spelling variations including Uniacke, Uniake, Uniack, Uniak, Garde, Gard and others.

-First found in County Cork, where they held a family seat from ancient times, soon after the Anglo Norman Conquest of Ireland by Strongbow in 1172 A.D.
+First found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times, soon after the Anglo Norman Conquest of Ireland by Strongbow in 1172 A.D.
 That this family name were Norman mercenaries seems reasonably clear.
 In the bitter 13th century feuds between the Fitzgeralds and the Butlers it is said that a commander, seeking help to secure a position, pointed to one of the captains and said, 'Unicus Est', meaning 'He is the only one to undertake this service'.
 Hence this expression not only became the family motto but it also became the basis and origin of the family name itself, Uniacke.
 Later some used Gard as a synonym.

 This web page shows only a small excerpt of our Gard research.
-Another 307 words(22 lines of text) covering the year 1976 is included under the topic Early Gard History in all our PDF Extended History products.
+Another 173 words(12 lines of text) covering the years 197 and 1976 are included under the topic Early Gard History in all our PDF Extended History products.

 More information is included under the topic Early Gard Notables in all our PDF Extended History products.